How to get from Hanoi to Halong Bay

 It’s also a great way to travel together with your adventurous buddies.
 We recommend doing this route in a group just in case you get lost or — hopefully not — your motorbike breaks down along the way.

 But there are disadvantages too.
-Riding a motorbike for 3.5-4 hours can be tiring, even stressful and dangerous if you’re not used to the organised chaos that is Vietnam’s traffic.
+Riding a motorbike for 3 hours 30 minutes to 4 hours can be tiring, even stressful and dangerous if you’re not used to the organised chaos that is Vietnam’s traffic.
 If you’re not confident enough with your motorbike riding skills, we recommend taking a bus, limovan or taxi instead.

 Where to rent a motorbike in Hanoi